gvwilson/thirdbit/src/fiction/makers-return/index.md

 and went out behind us.
 And there was a room…"
 She had stopped then for a moment.
-Special Leaf had passed her a napkin to wipe her eyes with.
+Special Leaf had passed her a handkerchief for her sniffles.

 "There was a room," she had continued.
 "It had big windows and desks and there were five people in it except they'd been dead for a long time.
-Patient locked 'em in when they would do what it wanted.
+Patient locked 'em in when they wouldn't do what it wanted them to.
 I thought that was gonna happen to us."

 "But it didn't,"